 Another technique that greatly changes the appearance of leather.
 Surface pressing uses rollers to imprint a pattern into the leather.
 This also creates texture on the surface of the leather.
 A common example of surface pressing is embossing.

-Pros and Cons of Leather Tanning
+Advantages and Disadvantages of Leather Tanning

 Leather tanning is great because it creates leather.
 A material that is not only strong and durable but beautiful as well.
 It is also a material that can be turned into many things.
 From accessories to clothing to furniture.
 While there are many great things that come out of leather tanning there are also bad things.
-For example, leather tanning promotes the killing of animals to harvest their leather.
-That is why many turn to the alternative such as vegan leather.
-It is also a smelly process.
-The reason why tanneries used to be far away from towns or a community.

 Leather tanning has been called out for its environmental impacts, mainly due to water pollution.
 It lies between the two common methods of tanning.
 Vegetable tanning has a smaller impact on the environment since it mainly uses biodegradable and organic materials.
 After tanning, the solutions are usually dumped into bodies of water which eventually dissolve in the water.